Keiji Muto: Bad Ass Translate Trading (2001–2002)

-Return to WCW
+World Championship Wrestling (1990–1995, 2000)

-Sporadic appearances (1990–1999)
+Sporadic appearances (1990–1995)

-Meanwhile, in World Championship Wrestling, it was announced on Clash of the Champions XIII that The Great Muta would be returning at Starrcade '90 to team with Mr. Saito.
-Less than a month later Muto teamed with Saito in the Pat O'Connor Memorial Tag-Team Tournament at Starrcade.
+At Clash of the Champions XIII in November 1990, it was announced that The Great Muta would be returning to World Championship Wrestling at Starrcade '90: Collision Course the following month to team with Mr. Saito.
+At Starrcade, Muto teamed with Saito in the Pat O'Connor Memorial Tag-Team Tournament at Starrcade.
 The duo defeated The New Zealand Militia in the quarterfinals, then Victor Zangiev and Salmon Hasimikov (representing the USSR) in the semi-finals.
 Muta and Saito were defeated by then US Tag Team Champions The Steiner Brothers in the finals.

 Muta continued to make sporadic appearances within WCW during 1991 while wrestling regularly in New Japan.
 He was shown in attendance at WrestleWar 91, and then defeated old rival Sting at the combined New Japan/WCW Starrcade event on March 21, 1991, in Tokyo, Japan.
 Muto was entered into a match with United States Heavyweight Champion Lex Luger to determine the Number One Contender for the WCW World Heavyweight Championship.
 On June 12 at Clash of the Champions XV, Muta was pinned by Luger to earn the right to challenge Ric Flair at The Great American Bash '91.
 He went on to wrestle several house shows that month before returning to Japan.

 In May he returned again to WCW and began appearing on house shows in tag-team matches with Nikita Koloff against Big Van Vader and Rick Rude.
 He returned to television on the May 30 episode of WCW Saturday Night, defeating Brad Armstrong in a best of three contest.
 On June 7 Muta was pinned by Scott Steiner at a house show at the Omni in Atlanta, GA.
 He finished out his short run facing Larry Zybysko on successive house shows, then returned to New Japan.
 On December 25, he returned to WCW to begin another short stint, losing to Sting in a non-title match in Jacksonville, Florida.
 He wrestled Sting again on the house show circuit, as well as Steve Austin.
 On December 28 he made his fourth successive Starrcade appearance, teaming with Barry Windham to defeat Brian Pillman and 2 Cold Scorpio.
-Later that night Muta eliminated Windham to win the Starrcade 92 BattleBowl.
+Later that night Muta eliminated Windham to win the Starrcade '92: Battlebowl – The Lethal Lottery II BattleBowl.

 On April 17, 1994, Muto returned to WCW to face Stunning Steve Austin at Spring Stampede for the WCW United States Championship.
 Austin defeated him by disqualification.
 This would be his last US appearance for nearly a year, and he would not return until February 19, 1995, when he was shown in the crowd at SuperBrawl IV.
 He returned to WCW on May 21, 1995, to defeat Paul Orndorff at Slamboree '95.